naveenkbiju/eyetracker/README.md

 We are doing the project using two methods, using Python OpenCV and using WebGazer.

 In the first method, we are going to make a library specifically for gaze-tracking using Python.
--The first step is to detect the face of the user, and extract the eye-region from it and subsequently track the pupil movement from that region.
-The face and eye-region is detected by Haar Cascade classifier files and the pupil is tracked using blob detection algorithm.
-We create a calibration model to calculate accurate gaze points.
-This data from the calibration model is then put into a linear regression model to predict the gaze point.
+-The first step is to detect the face of the user, and extract the eye-region from it and subsequently track the pupil movement .
+Then calibrated using this data and prediting the position where the person looks in the screen using linear regression.

-Dataset used:
-Haar Cascade Classifiers

 In the second method, we create a web application that generates heatmap of the user's attention to a website using libraries WebGazer.js and heatmap.js.
 We create a calibration model to calculate accuracy of gaze points and we implement heatmaps using data obtained from WebGazer predictions.